openconfig/featureprofiles/feature/gnoi/os/tests/osinstall/README.md

 The below yaml defines the OC paths intended to be covered by this test.
 OC paths used for test setup are not listed here.

+TODO(OCPATH): fill in coverage from code already written.

 ```yaml
 paths:
   ## State Paths ##